Materials and services for educators, students and families.

 English Language and Composition Tutorial

 Students have daily reading and writing tutorials to build fluency and skill in reading, grammar, and composition.
 Tutorial assignments are designed for each student to meet and extend language competency.
-Reading selections and writing topics will be based on the Physical Science and American History themes with student interest taken into consideration.
+Reading selections and writing topics will be based on the Chemistry and World History themes with student interest taken into consideration.

 Graphic and Visual Arts